-The Dutch study indicates there is little increased risk of maternal complications when a woman is monitored instead of induced when hypertension and preeclampsia are diagnosed.
+The Dutch study indicates there is a small risk of maternal complications when a woman is monitored instead of induced when hypertension and preeclampsia are diagnosed.
 The baby, however, may benefit significantly when pregnancy is monitored and delivery delayed.
 Broekhuijsen recommends induced early birth only when waiting may result in even more severe medical complications.

 Source: “Expectant monitoring rather than immediate delivery recommended for women with hypertension or preeclampsia.”
 ScienceDaily.
 ScienceDaily, LLC.
 Feb 3, 2014.
 Web.
 Feb 15, 2014.